Breed Good Gut Bugs | Gbiota

 I was going to become a bum.

-But I am not all that good at this poverty stuff so I decided to write some software so I had a car that went brmm brmm when I turned the key.
+But I am not all that good at this poverty stuff so I decided to write some software so that I would have a car that went brmm brmm when I turned the key.

 The software I wrote just happened to take off, the company I formed Moldflow became the world leader in its field, I was selected by the Institute of Engineers as one of Australia top one hundred innovators so I can claim to be a genuine failed bum.